lawun330/Basic-Python-Learning/Working in shell/README.md

+# Python scripts for Linux Shell
+## from "Google IT Automation with Python" specialization

-The file contains some example scripts that can be used with the shell.
+The file contains a few scripts that can be executed within the shell of Linux Ubuntu.
+These files are useful for IT automation.
-The codes are executed in Linux Ubuntu.